Skip to main content

 Required actions

-- Module teaching staff contact details
+• Module teaching staff contact details

-- School support information, including contact details
+• School support information, including contact details

-- Module accessibility statement
+• Module accessibility information

-- Information about how to provide module feedback
+• Information about how to provide module feedback

-- Module reading list created using the Leeds Reading List tool (where appropriate)
+• Module reading list created using the Leeds Reading List tool (where appropriate)

-- Link to Lecture Capture recordings (where appropriate)
+• Link to lecture capture recordings (where appropriate)

 In addition, staff are required to: